Croatia: Carefree sailing in the land of a thousand islands

 A guest post by Ina Hiester.
 After four years on one Sailboat in the Mediterranean I am drawn further into the distance.
 But in order to be able to cope with the dangers of the world's oceans and the extremes of climate change, a more stable boat had to be found - and we found this in Croatia.
 Three months and 400 nautical miles later, I can recommend the land of a thousand islands as an all-round carefree holiday destination.

-"Z" - when the last letter was gleaming white on the dark blue body, I took a step back and paused for a moment.
-KOBLENZ, the Rhenish port of choice for our new (old) sailing boat iNYATHI, is 1.000 kilometers as the crow flies from the Croatian village of Milna.
-We had been waiting impatiently for our boat papers for about four weeks because we wanted to finally go. iNYATHI, that is Zulu for “buffalo” and clearly expresses what we expect from the 20 tons of steel lying in front of us: be strong, be indestructible, defy all dangers, don't let yourself get down.
-And bring us around the world once - at least.
+"Z" - as the last letter stuck bright white to the dark blue hull, I took a step back and paused for a moment.
+KOBLENZ, the Rhenish home port of choice for our new (old) sailing boat iNYATHI, is 1.000 kilometers as the crow flies from the Croatian village of Milna.
+Here we have been waiting impatiently for our boat papers for about four weeks, because we finally wanted to leave. iNYATHI, that's Zulu for "buffalo" and clearly expresses what we expect from the 20 tons of steel in front of us: be strong, be indestructible, defy all dangers, don't let yourself be defeated.
+And take us around the world like that – at least.

 As a home port, Koblenz has plenty for me as a Hunsrück village child.
 This is where my sister and I, as teenagers, carried all the pocket money we had saved up for ramshackle shopping tours, there I went to the disco for the first time, there was a cinema and there was timid holding of hands on romantic walks on the German corner.
 Memories from another life flickered and I brushed over the emerging nostalgia with a longing look at the horizon, where the sun was just setting.
 Our iNYATHI would probably never see my home.